CarsonScott/onlinestats/README.md

 Output:
 ![Estimator Results #1](https://github.com/CarsonScott/onlinestats/blob/master/img/estimator_results_1.png)

-As you can see, the estimates eventually converge onto 3.
+As you can see, the estimates and targets eventually converge, more or less.
+The estimates oscillate around the targets because the estimator is constantly making adjustments.
+This allows it to change readily if the targets begin to change, as is the case in most real-world applications.